JetNoLi/notion-voice-assistant/Readme.md

 * Replace All Inline Int Error Codes with http Enum
 * Cleanup Unnessary Returns and ifs
 * All Errors should be Lowercase
+* Include a way to start multiple terminal sessions at once
+*

 * Improve Env Var Handling
 * CSS Variables / Scss